Environmental Radiological Surveillance in Spain

 - Surveillance network in the surroundings of nuclear power plants and nuclear fuel cycle facilities (PVRA).

-The data from the automatic stations in the REVIRA network are shared with the rest of European countries through the European Radiological Data Exchange Platform (EURDEP), which publishes them in a single graphical map on its Web site.
+The data from the automatic stations (REA) are shared with the rest of European countries through the European Radiological Data Exchange Platform (EURDEP), which publishes them in a single graphical map on its Web site.
+The map of environmental radiation values, REA, presents mean daily values of gamma dose rate of the stations that measure this parameter.

 Special programmes are also set up in the event of incidents or accidents affecting the environment, such as that of Chernobyl in 1986, accidents involving the fusing of radioactive sources in steelworks or, more recently, that of Fukushima Daiichi.